NVIDIA/DeepLearningExamples/PaddlePaddle/LanguageModeling/BERT/README.md

 -   Enable benchmark - The default is `false`.
 -   Benchmark steps - The default is `100`.
 -   Benchmark warmup steps - The default is `100`.
+-   Fuse MHA fusion - The default is `true`

 The script saves the final checkpoint to the `/results/bert-large-uncased/squad` folder.